nscarlyon/rails-recipe-project/spec-js.md

 Specs:
 - [x] Use jQuery for implementing new requirements
-- [ ] Include a show page rendered using jQuery and an Active Model Serialization JSON backend.
+- [x] Include a show page rendered using jQuery and an Active Model Serialization JSON backend.
+      *The app includes a comment, ingredient, and recipe serializer.
+I used jQuery to get the recipe JSON data and displayed some of the data on the show page.*
 - [ ] Include an index page rendered using jQuery and an Active Model Serialization JSON backend.
-- [ ] Include at least one has_many relationship in information rendered via JSON
+- [x] Include at least one has_many relationship in information rendered via JSON *Recipe has many ingredients and comments.
+You can see this data rendered via JSON.*
 - [ ] Include at least one link that loads or updates a resource without reloading the page
 - [ ] Include at least one create form that using Rails API that renders the response without reloading the page
 - [ ] Translate JSON responses into js model objects